4tegs/create_poi/README.md

 ## About ##

 This program pulls data from OpenStreetMap using the Overpass Turbo API.
 Pulled data is converted to Points of Interest (POI) or Waypoints
-* in a KML format for Oruxmaps (Standard KML)
+* in a KML format for Oruxmaps (Standard KML with icons)
-* in a KML format for OrganicMaps (Special Icon treatment)
+* in a KML format for OrganicMaps (Special Icon/Pin treatment)
-* GPX for Garmin including Symbol
+* GPX for Garmin including Garmin Symbol
-* GPI for Garmin Points of Interest (POI)
+* GPI for Garmin Points of Interest (POI including Icon)

 ## Details for usage ##